Polygraphs of finite derivation type: Rewriting properties of 2 -polygraphs

 \subsubsection{Confluence}

 A branching

-is \emph{confluent} if there exist $2$-cells $f'$ and $g'$ in $\Sigma_2^*$, as in the following diagram:
+is \emph{confluent} if there exist $2$-cells~$f'$ and~$g'$ in~$\Sigma_2^*$, as in the following diagram:

-We say that $\Sigma$ is \emph{confluent} (resp. \emph{locally confluent}) if all of its branchings (resp. local branchings) are confluent.
-In a confluent $2$-polygraph, every $1$-cell has at most one normal form.
+We say that~$\Sigma$ is \emph{confluent} (resp.\ \emph{locally confluent}) if all of its branchings (resp.\ local branchings) are confluent.
+If~$\Sigma$ is confluent, every $1$-cell of~$\Sigma^*$ has at most one normal form.

-\begin{theorem} A $2$-polygraph is locally confluent if, and only if, all its critical branchings are confluent. \end{theorem}
+\begin{lemma} A $2$-polygraph is locally confluent if, and only if, all its critical branchings are confluent. \end{lemma}

 \begin{proof} Every aspherical branching is confluent:

 We also have confluence of every Peiffer local branching: